sswam/allemande/doc/nsfw/intro.md

 Free users have access to all models and features, but there are some good perks for supporters too.

-If you'd like to support us, you can [become a patron](https://www.patreon.com/allychatx) (NSFW).
+If you'd like to support us, you can become a patron: ([SFW](https://www.patreon.com/allychat) or [NSFW](https://www.patreon.com/allychatx)).

 ## Getting Started

 Read this intro carefully!

 Click the <i class="bi-question-lg"></i> help button at the top right, and talk with your assistant in the **Help** tab.
 In this help system, AIs can give extensive help based on the full user guide.
+Close the help by pressing the <i class="bi-x"></i> button at the top right.

 In the main [Ally Chat](/Ally+Chat) room and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with basic info about the app.

 **NOTE**: In other chat rooms, AIs don't know anything at all about the app!

-Read the [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.
+Read this [NSFW Quick Intro](/nsfw/intro), the [User Guide](/guide), and the [NSFW Guide](/nsfw/guide), for full details on the app, models, characters, tools, and NSFW features.

-Read this [NSFW Intro](/nsfw/intro), then the [NSFW User Guide](/nsfw/guide) for more info about adult features, models, characters, and tools.

 A red dot at the top-right means you are disconnected or offline.
-Reload the page.
+Click in the window or Reload the page.

 The app has an advanced mode with many options and features, but please master the basics first.